WWWalker's Terms and Conditions

 - Student or guardian must commit 1 week ahead to attend and pay upfront in full on day in cash.

-- Guardian must authorize classes, payment and arrange to bring student to teacher's house or to have teacher visit student's house for classes if under 18 yrs old.
+- Guardian must authorize classes, payment and arrange to have teacher visit student's house for classes if under 18 yrs old.

 - If student or guardian ceases to communicate, classes are cancelled immediately or not even started.